GAMES STUDIES - EXERCISE 1: MY FAVOURITE VIDEO GAME

 Lecture 02 - Balancing Fun & Educational Elements in Game Design

-- Through engaging mechanics & rewarding challenges.
+- Through engaging mechanics & rewarding challenges - usually from discovery, competition, achievement.

-Learner - designer - but think as player
+Learner & Designer - think as Player

 Challenges: